 No visit to California is complete without visiting one of its 21 Spanish missions.
 The missions gave birth to many of California’s major cities, including San Diego, Los Angeles, Santa Barbara, San Jose, and San Francisco.

-The missionary system and the settlers it brought had a major influence on California’s place names, language, food, architecture, and culture.
+The missionary system and the settlers it brought had a major influence on things in California, including place names, language, food, architecture, and culture.

 History of California's Missions